keptupp/A-text-summarization-approach-to-enhance-global-and-local-information-awareness-of-transformer/README.md

 | Transformer                    | 60.43   | 46.57   | 55.27   |
 | OurModel                       | **60.94** | **47.16** | **55.82** |

+The following is an ablation experiment to explore the effects of our two proposed coding structures on the model, conducted on the CSL dataset.
 | Models       | Parmas   | ROUGE-1 | ROUGE-2 | ROUGE-L |
 |--------------|----------|---------|---------|---------|
 | Transformer  | 76.61M   | 60.43   | 46.57   | 55.27   |